mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

   - A client wants to access a protected resource at `https://api.example.net/data` but is not statically configured with knowledge of this resource or its authorization server, so it uses OAuth 2.0 Protected Resource Metadata {{RFC9728}} to dynamically discover the authorization server.
   - An attacker controls the protected resource at `https://api.example.net/data` and publishes Protected Resource Metadata that claims `https://legit-as.example.com` (a legitimate, trusted authorization server for the resource owner) is the authorization server for this resource, listing legitimate-looking scopes that are valid for the authorization server (e.g. `data:read data:write`).
   - The client already has a valid client registration established with the legitimate authorization server.
-  - The legitimate authorization server at `https://legit-as.example.com` does not implemment support for {{RFC8707}} and ignores the `resource` parameter in authorization requests and instead audience-restricts issued access tokens based on requested scopes.
+  - The legitimate authorization server at `https://legit-as.example.com` does not implement support for {{RFC8707}} and ignores the `resource` parameter in authorization requests and instead audience-restricts issued access tokens based on requested scopes.
   - The user trusts `https://legit-as.example.com` and would consent to legitimate-looking scopes for a legitimite client.

 **Attack Flow:**